-Actinic keratosis (also known as solar keratosis) is characterized by the progressive appearance of a rough and scaly patch of skin that develops from years of exposure to the sun.
-It is most commonly found on areas of the skin that are exposed to the sun, such as the face, back of the hands, forearms, scalp, or neck.
-Symptoms of actinic keratosis include:
+Actinic keratosis (also known as solar keratosis) is the progressive appearance of a rough and scaly patch of skin that develops from years of exposure to UV light from the sun or tanning beds.
+It is most common on areas of the skin that are frequently exposed to the sun, such as the face, ears, back of the hands, forearms, scalp, or neck.
+Symptoms of actinic keratosis can include:

 - A dry or rough patch of skin (usually less than one inch in diameter)

 - A flat to slightly raised patch of skin

 - A cluster of pimples